atmire/REF-Compliance/Manual.md

 The workflow reviewer has 2 options after reviewing the compliance step:

-1. Continue: Finish the compliance step and send the item to the final edit step.
-Note that this option might be disabled if the item is not compliant with the HEFCE policy.
+1. Continue: Finish the compliance step and send the item to the final edit step. **Note:** This option might be disabled if the item is not compliant with the HEFCE policies.
 Collections can be configured to enforce item compliance before allowing the submission to continue.
 2. Return: Return the item back to the edit step to resolve the issues found by the compliance step.

 ![Compliance Workflow Step actions](images/hefce-actions.png?raw=true "Compliance Workflow Step actions")